i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/i-vertix-reporting/availability-reports.md

 ---
 id: availability-reports
-title: Availability
+title: Availability reports
 ---

-## Availability reports
+import ImageCounter from "../../../src/components/ImageCounter";

-The availability reports concerning objects monitored via the i-Vertix Web interface can display the availability rates of hosts, a hostgroup, or a servicegroup over a selected period.
+Through the i-Vertix Web interface, you can view availability reports showing how much time specific hosts, host groups, or service groups were available during a selected period.

 To access the availability reports: